Evolution systems: A framework for studying generic mathematical structures

-By the result above, a \emph{generic evolution} will be the one whose colimit is a generic object in the sense described above.
-Thus, once our evolution system has the transition amalgamation property and is essentially countable, a generic evolution is precisely the one having the absorption property.
-Without amalgamations, a generic evolution may still exist.
-In pure category theory this has been treated in~\cite{Kub61}.
-The original Banach-Mazur game was invented by Mazur in the thirties of the last century, it was played with open intervals of the real line.
+The original Banach-Mazur game was invented by Mazur in the thirties of the last century, played with open intervals of the real line.
 It was later generalized to arbitrary topological spaces by Choquet, therefore it is also known under the name \emph{Choquet game}.
 We refer to the survey article~\cite{Rastislav} for detailed information on infinite topological games and to~\cite{KubBM, KraKub} for a recent study of the model-theoretic variant of the Banach-Mazur game.
-We also refer to the monogrpahs~\cite{HodgesGames, Jouko} for more general infinite games in model theory.
+We also refer to the monographs~\cite{HodgesGames, Jouko} for more general infinite games in model theory.